noseandnose/ezrasnashim/replit.md

 - July 24, 2025.
 Added Koren attribution to Individual Prayer modal: Added KorenThankYou component to IndividualPrayerContent modal to ensure all tefilla modals containing prayer text have proper Koren Publishers attribution with logo, completing attribution coverage across all personal prayer modals
 - July 24, 2025.
 Fixed location button rounded corners consistency: Changed home page location button from 'rounded' to 'rounded-xl' to match the consistent styling used by all other buttons throughout the application for uniform visual appearance
 - July 24, 2025.
 Made Tefilla page Perek section more obviously clickable: Enhanced only the inner Perek section (not the entire Global Tehillim Chain container) to be more obviously clickable by increasing background opacity to white/90, adding shadow-sm, and enhancing border visibility, making it clear that users can tap the specific Perek area to view full text while keeping the container styling unchanged
+- July 24, 2025.
+Updated After Brochas Page Modal text: Changed "Al Hamichiya" to "Me'ein Shalosh" as the main title with "Al Hamichiya" as the subtitle in the After Brochas selection modal for clearer Hebrew terminology
 ```

 ## User Preferences